-To compare, Class C RVs have a wide range of floor plans, so there will be a build to suit pretty much everyone.
-They’re the mid-ground between Class A and Class B, so have a compromise on space vs. liveability and maneuverability.
+To compare, Class C motorhomes have a wide range of floor plans, so there will be a build to suit pretty much everyone.
+Class C is the mid-ground between Class A and Class B, so have a compromise on space vs. liveability and maneuverability.

-Fifth-wheel trailers are great for large families on a break or groups of friends who want to get out and see the road.
+Fifth-wheel trailers are great for large families or groups of friends who want to get out on the open road.
 Still, be aware that ten people won’t usually fit in the towing vehicle.
-It’s illegal in most states to ride in the RV when it’s on the move.
+It’s illegal in most states to ride in a recreational vehicle when it’s on the move.

-If you opt for a pop-up trailer, bear in mind they typically weigh less than 4,000 pounds, which makes them great for towing and parking.
+If you opt for pop-up campers, bear in mind they typically weigh less than 4,000 pounds, which makes them great for towing and parking.
 The downside is that everything is downsized.
-Space is at a premium, as are the facilities such as showers and toilets.
+Space is at a premium, as are facilities such as showers and toilets.

-Don’t forget that your RV isn’t going to be the sole expense.
-You’re also going to need cash for gas, campsite fees including water and electrical hookups, as well as the usual food, activities, souvenirs — budget planning is essential.
+Don’t forget rental isn’t going to be your only expense.
+You’re going to need cash for gas, campsite fees including water and electrical hookups, as well as the usual food, activities, souvenirs — budget planning is essential.
 Below are a few things to keep in mind:

 Length of Trip

-Be aware that gas mileage is going to be a factor for lengthy trips.
+Be aware that gas mileage is going to be a crucial factor for lengthy road trips.
 Certain RVs, like Class A’s, are thirsty beasts and so have poorer fuel economy, this is going to be a significant cost if you plan on eating up the miles.
 Class C’s have far better fuel efficiency but you pay for that in living space and amenities.

-Class A and fifth wheel vehicles offer luxury at a significant cost not just in fuel but per night for accessibility as well as fuel.
-Please plan your route carefully and make sure that you know where you’ll pitch up and that you can easily and safely get to where you want to go.
+Class A and fifth wheel vehicles offer luxury at a significant cost not just in fuel but per night for accessibility to campgrounds.
+Please plan your route carefully and make sure you know where you’ll pitch up so that you can easily and safely get to where you want to go.